leofds/notes/README.md

 ```
 git push -u origin master     # The first push must have the remote repository name and the branch name
 git push
-git push origin --force       # Forces the overrite on the remote
+git push origin --force       # Forces the overwrite on the remote
 git push origin HEAD
 ```